ClimbsRocks/data-formatter/README.md

 1. .csv file
 2. The first row holds information describing each column.
 Specifically, it *must* specify:
   - "ID", the column that holds the IDs
-  - "Output", the column that holds the variable we are trying to predict for the test dataset, and train on for the training data set
+  - "Output", the column that holds the variable we are trying to predict for the test dataset, and train on for the training data set.
+You must specify what type of problem it is we're working with.
+Accepted values are:
+    - "Output Regression" for regression problems
+    - "Output Category" for classification problems predicting a single yes or no value
+    - "Output Multi-Category" if there are multiple categories included in this output column
+    - Note: we do not have any plans to support multiple different output columns in the same training dataset.
+Multiple categories within the same column of training data is a fully supported use case, but multiple output columns is not.
   All other columns must be labeled as holding either Categorical or Numerical data:
   - "Categorical": all columns holding strings are categorical.
 Similarly, if you have saved someone's occupation as a number (1 for engineer, 2 for carpenter, 3 for processional cyclist, etc.), that column must be labeled "Categorical".
   - "Continuous": any column that should hold only continuous numbers.
 Any non-numerical values in these columns will be assumed to be missing values, and will be replaced by the median value for that column.